KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/setup.md

 ## Download R
-R is a free and open source, which can be downloaded and installed from https://www.r-project.org/
+R is a free and open-source statistical computing environment, which can be downloaded and installed from [Download R](https://www.r-project.org/)

 ![Screenshot of main code listing](/fig/howto-use-R-for-dataanalysis-1.png)

-* Once you land on [CRAN Mirror](https://mirror.rcg.sfu.ca/mirror/CRAN/), choose a location that is close to you, then you will be end up on The Comprehensive R Archive Network (CRAN) page.
+* Once you land on [CRAN Mirror](https://mirror.rcg.sfu.ca/mirror/CRAN/), choose a location that is close to you, then you will end up on The Comprehensive R Archive Network (CRAN) page.

 * After that, you need to choose your operating system, then download and install it by following its installation procedures.